As with many outdoors enthusiasts, I’ve had an ambivalent relationship with connectivity technology in the field.

 A quick and dirty app for track and scat identification.
 Works for me.
 Available for Android and iOS.

 - Note app – Built-in; various other options too

 A helpful hint for effective navigation is often to take notes.
 Mark on the map what time you reached a landmark or junction, or anything that sticks out for example.
 The note app is not a substitute for this note taking on a paper map but can be a nice complement.

 Plus I can jot down some ideas that come to mind for later use.

 A flashlight app can make an OK backup (uses too much battery, plus you have to activate the app), but what I found useful are one of many flashlight apps has that has a colored LED light mode.
 The red LED light in particular is useful for star talks, moving briefly in a shared ski hut so I won’t wake up people, etc.

 - Camera – Built-in

 I’ve discussed smartphone photography before.
 Sometimes it is just quicker to snap a photo with a smartphone versus my mirrorless camera.
 And the quality has gone up considerably to the point where a higher end phone rivals a high quality, non-zoom lens, P&S camera.
 The best camera is the one you have available.
 I essentially bought my current phone for the camera. 🙂

 - Traditional guidebooks in electronic form – Varies

 Those are some apps I have found useful at times.
-I don’t use them on all trips and/or even that frequently at times, but they have found a niche for my outdoors use.
-Judicious use of limited battery power will be the Achilles heel of smart phone apps for a while to come.
+I don’t use them on all trips and/or even that frequently at times, but they have found a niche for my outdoor use.
+Judicious use of limited battery power will be the Achilles heel of smartphone apps for a while to come.
 But adapting to limited battery capacity, beyond using airplane mode only, is another article for another time.